Military Police Dog Handler: Job Duties and Requirements

 Information from the U.S. Bureau of Labor Statistics (BLS) shows that those who want to become military police dog handlers must first join the military (www.bls.gov).
 Enlisting requirements include being at least 18 years old, passing a physical and completing the military aptitude test.
 Accepted applicants must sign a contract of service before participating in a training program, which lasts 6-13 weeks depending on the military branch.

-While it does not report specifically on military dog handlers, in 2010 the BLS stated that employment growth for animal trainers was projected to be three percent between 2010-2020.
-December 2013 statistics supplied by PayScale.com show that dog trainers earned between $20,000 and $50,868 depending on experience.
-These statistics do not specify military salaries.
+While it does not report specifically on military dog handlers, the BLS stated that employment growth for animal trainers was projected to be 15% between 2012-2022.
+The BLS also reports that animal trainers in federal, state, and local governments earned an average salary of $37,540 as of May 2013.

 Military Police School